hawk-lord/direct-currency-converter-3/README.md

 ECB is the default currency source, but rather limited.
 You can use Currencylayer for free (or paid) if you sign up with them and get an API key.
-DCC reloads quotes on demand only, so the query limitation of Currencylayer should not be a problem.
+DCC reloads quotes on demand only, so the query limitation of Currencylayer may not be a problem.

 You can exclude any URL from being converted.
 Regular Expressions are valid.